m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 ## Streaming Video
 In a streaming video system, the streaming server stores the audio and video files, and the client requests the files and plays them as they download.

-It’s important to play the data at the right time.
+It's important to play the data at the right time.

 The server can divide the data into segments and then label each segment with a timestamp indicating the time at which that particular segment should be played.
 This ensures that the client knows when to play that segment.

-The data must arrive at the client quickly enough; otherwise, the client can’t keep playing.
+The data must arrive at the client quickly enough; otherwise, the client can't keep playing.

 The solution is to have the client use a **playout buffer** where the client stores data as it arrives from the server, and plays the data for the user in a continuous fashion.

 Data might arrive more slowly or more quickly from the server, but as long as the client is playing data out of the buffer at a continuous rate, the user sees a smooth playout.

 A client may typically wait a few seconds before playing a stream to allow data to be built up in the buffer.
-This helps to account for times when the server is not sending data at a rate that is sufficient to satisfy the client’s playout rate.
+This helps to account for times when the server is not sending data at a rate that is sufficient to satisfy the client's playout rate.

 ## Playout Delay
 The rate at which packets are generated does not necessarily equal the rate at which packets are received.